andydunn101/mdsadiscog/README.md

 ### Features Implemented

-- The Home Page
+- Home Page.
-	- Provide a brief biography of Miles Davis and his work
+	- Provide a brief biography of Miles Davis and his work.
-	- Have links to the each decade that Studio Recordings were produced
+	- Have links to the each decade that Studio Recordings were produced.
-	- A video of a Miles Davis performance
+	- A video of a Miles Davis performance.
 	- My Recommendations as a starting point.
-This has been included as new new releases are available (although albums are occasionally re-released)
+This has been included as no new releases are available (although albums are occasionally re-released).
-		- When clicked on each Album will contain the Year of Recording, Record Label and Track Listing
+		- When clicked on each album will contain the Year of Recording, Record Label and Track Listing.

-- The Discography By Year Pages
+- Discography By decade pages.
+	- Recordings are done over 5 decades.
+There are four pages 1950's, 1960's, 1970's and the 1980's/90's (only 1 studio recording was released in the 1990's).
-	- A brief description of the Recordings and Styles recorded in that decade
+	- A brief description of the recordings and styles recorded in that decade.
-	- Audio recordings from Studio recordings
+	- Audio recordings from Studio recordings.
-	- A list of Albums recorded in that decade
+	- A list of Albums recorded in that decade.
-		- When clicked on each Album will contain the Year of Recording, Record Label and Track Listing
+  - When clicked on each Album will contain the Year of Recording, Record Label and Track Listing.

-- The Tour / Contact Page
+- Contact Page
-	- Identify current Tribute acts as of May/June 2019 and any Tour Dates
+	- Identify current Tribute acts.
 	- A contact form for further information
 - The footer on each page
 	- Will have an about section
 	- Will contain links to Social Media icons

 ### Features to be implemented

-- The contact section will need a link to an email server
+- The contact section will need a link to an email server and was added to fulfil the brief.
-- I have no social media accounts and the icons have been added to fulfil the brief.
+- No social media accounts were available and the icons have been added to fulfil the brief.
 - Not all Miles Davis recordings have been included.
 Further upgrades would include live recordings and box sets
-- A search facility to identify which tracks are on which recording
+- A search facility to identify which tracks are on which recording.
+- Add pagination or cover flow to improve ease of use.

 ## Technologies Used